-Graduate Fees Oncordia University Chicago accepts all fees with the understanding that the student, by being assessed such fees, agrees to abide by all the regulations of the University, whether printed in this catalog or not, and by any appropriate decisions of the administration or faculty regarding the student's status in the University.
-Although the University exercises reasonable precautions, it can assume no responsibility for accidents to students that may occur incident to, by attendance at, or participation in classroom or laboratory work, intramural activities, or other University programs and activities.
+Graduate Fees Concordia University Chicago accepts all fees with the understanding that the student, by being assessed such fees, agrees to abide by all the regulations of the University, whether printed in this catalog or not, and by any appropriate decisions of the administration or faculty regarding the student's status in the University.
+Although the University exercises reasonable precautions, it can assume no responsibility for accidents to students that may occur incident to, by attendance at, or by participation in classroom or laboratory work, intramural activities or other University programs and activities.
 Also, the University does not accept responsibility for any personal property lost, stolen, damaged or misplaced.
 During the period of this catalog issue, the University will make every effort to maintain the fees listed.
 However, rising costs may necessitate an interim increase in fees.
 Students shall pay all assessments by the published deadlines for payment, approximately 30 days before the beginning of each semester.
 Students wishing to register after the published deadline date for a given semester will be required to make payments before registration is permitted.
 Only federal or state financial aid for the term that is confirmed by the Office of Student Financial Planning may be excluded from these requirements.
 Sources of funds not eligible for deferred tuition payments include income through student employment and tuition reimbursement by employer or other sources.
+E-mail is the University's primary source of communication.
+A statement of the account balance will be emailed to the student's Concordia email address each month after the start of the semester if the tuition account has a verified outstanding balance.
 Special Note: